cgarling/AperPhot-DS9/README.md

 To examine another source, move the crosshair in the DS9 window, then click back into the Tkinter window and press p again.
 If you press p while in the DS9 window with the analysis screen still up, DS9 will tell you the analysis task is already running.
 You should click back into the analysis window before pressing p to analyze a new source.

+You can toggle the Moffat and Gaussian fits to the radial pixel count distribution with the checkboxes on the right side.

+Aperture photometry results seem similar to IDL's ATV, with slight differences, which I believe are the result of slightly differing background subtraction methods.

 ## Upcoming Features
-Planning to add a menu to select between different functions to fit to the radial profile.
-Currently it shows Gaussian and Moffat functions, but I'm not certain the Moffat function is working right yet.
-The Gaussian FWHM value should be good, and the fit seems to work.
-Aperture photometry results seem similar to IDL's ATV, with slight differences arising from how we do background subtraction, I think.
+Thinking about adding in an instrumental magnitude estimator, although I don't typically use that for anything.

 I don't plan to add any type of output to text file or anything like that -- I envision this tool being used to check FWHM's and aperture counts while observing or as cursory inspection to new data.